mantidproject/mantid/docs/source/release/v6.8.0/framework.rst

 - :ref:`RemovePromptPulse <algm-RemovePromptPulse>` now has options to specify the time range of the data.
 This can speed up workflows which already know the data range such as :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>`.
 - :ref:`ConvertDiffCal <algm-ConvertDiffCal>` and :ref:`CalculateDIFC <algm-CalculateDIFC>` now have the option to specify Offset Mode, by selecting `Signed` you can calculate the offset for logarithmically binned data.
 - :ref:`Rebin <algm-Rebin>` now has an optional parameter to explicitly set binning mode (linear/log/reverse log/power) regardless of binwidth sign or other properties set.
 This can enforce a particular binning type, reducing inadvertent errors from errant binning mode specifications.
-- New ouput property "OutputScalingWorkspace" in algorithm :ref:`Stitch1D <algm-Stitch1D>` generates a WorkspaceSingleValue containing the scale factor and its error.
+- New ouput property `OutputScalingWorkspace` in algorithm :ref:`Stitch1D <algm-Stitch1D>` generates a WorkspaceSingleValue containing the scale factor and its error.
 No workspace creation if left empty.
 - New algorithm :ref:`GenerateGoniometerIndependentBackground <algm-GenerateGoniometerIndependentBackground>` extract the background from a dataset where sample is rotated through multiple positions.

 Bugfixes